komakill/peaceland/README.md

 We also send alerts to `Telegram` if the battery of the drone is lower or equal to 5%.

+We use the `Telegram` Rest api to send custom messages in a group.

 ![](images/telegram.png)

 ## Visualization